nathan-cuvellier/BachelorDIM-Symfony-And-PHP/TP2 - Framework Maison/README.md

 - SQLite
 - Composer

-## Getting started

 clone the project and run:
 ```shell
 composer install
 ```